Welcome to David Element's Wildlife Web Pages...1

 Photographic Agency Galleries

-A gallery of
+ever-expanding gallery of David’s

-Avalon/NHPA Agencies may be viewed at: https://www.avalon.red/editorial?blob=at.DAVID+ELEMENT
+Agencies may be viewed at: https://www.avalon.red/editorial?blob=at.DAVID+ELEMENT (N.B.
+New link with

-(N.B.
-New link with effect from June 2021).
+effect from June 2021).

 Social Media

-David is a regular contributor to Twitter and many of his
+contributor to Twitter and many of his most recent photographs are on display

-most recent photographs are on display in his gallery at: https://twitter.com/davidelement1.
+in his gallery at: https://twitter.com/davidelement1.
+See also: https://x.com/davidelement1

 Personal Profile